E-Rinaudo/first_solo_projects/README.md

 The following games share foundational concepts with Alien Invasion, each with some unique twists.

 alien_invasion: A classic arcade-style game where the player controls a spaceship and must shoot down waves of aliens descending from the sky.
+This project includes additional features beyond those covered in the book.

 hungry_fox: A game where the player controls a fox that kills farmers.